 wed, aug 26, 20

-Make tea by boiling 1 quart of water and then adding 1/2 cup of looseleaf tea leaves.
+Prep your tea — boil one quart of water, and add 1 or 2 tea bags or 1/2 cup of looseleaf tea leaves.

 Cover the tea and let it simmer for about ten minutes while stirring occasionally.